Request an Appointment Give us a Call View our Map

 Other Options for Making Pediatric Dental Emergencies Affordable

-a child pointing to her teeth in New Britain
+a child pointing to her tooth

 We understand the importance of being able to afford emergency care when your child needs it; financial barriers should never get in the way.
 That’s why in addition to working with various dental insurance providers, we’re also thrilled to offer financing through LendingPoint that can assist you with paying for your child’s treatment at an affordable monthly rate.